New Student Resource Hub

 Your Cornell Journey Starts Here

 As a new Cornell student, The Tatkon Center for New Students is your one-stop resource center during your transition to Cornell University and throughout your first year.
-The Tatkon team coordinates the New Student To Do List that you’ll hear about in late March, a comprehensive orientation program for all new undergraduate students, and ongoing programming and special events throughout the year as you transition to Cornell.
+The Tatkon team coordinates the New Student To Do List with tasks to complete prior to your arrival to campus, a comprehensive orientation program for all new undergraduate students, and ongoing programming and special events throughout the year as you transition to Cornell.
+You will hear more about your To Do List as soon as you receive your Cornell NetID.

 The Office of Parent & Family Programs is here to help parents and families support the transformation of their students through timely communication and resources, creating a connection with Cornell, and the celebration of the important role they play in their student’s education and development.
 Students, encourage your family members to familiarize themselves with the office and make sure they reach out with questions or concerns at families@cornell.edu.

 We know you may have questions, and this is a great time to explore the resources linked here to start getting familiar with Cornell.
-You don’t have any required next steps just yet.
-Once the New Student To-Do List becomes available in late March, you’ll find detailed next steps on how to prepare for housing, health requirements, pre-enrollment, and so much more.
+You don’t have any required next steps just yet, once you officially accept your admittance, your Cornell NetID will be created, providing you with access to the New Student To Do List which will guide you through requirements you’ll need to complete before coming to campus.

 HOUSING | DINING | CAMPUS ACTIVITIES | CORNELL CAREER SERVICES